Fonta1n3/FullyNoded/Docs/QandA.md

 The whole point is it changes every ten minutes.
 Tor gets killed immediately when the app goes into background.
 However, I have seen we can keep it alive for 3 minutes in the background though, will get around to taking advantage of that, would be nice for when quickly switching between apps to get invoices and stuff.

+#### Question : I’m trying to connect to a ‘mynode` *community edition*.
+Is that still an option?

+I dont know, better to ask on `mynode` group for a definitive answer, not sure exactly how `mynode` operates.

+Have a feeling its a paywalled feature on mynode. i think all mynode does it puts a paywall around the convenience of automatically showing the `QR`, but again I am not sure.
+If they block you from `ssh`'ing and creating your Hidden services, that would be lame.

 ## Connection